Eagle Eye: Music

 The music to Eagle Eye was composed by Brian Tyler, who recorded the score with an 88-piece ensemble of the Hollywood Studio Symphony at the Sony Scoring Stage.
-The session was interrupted by the Chino Hills earthquake on July 29, 2008—and a recording of the quake hitting the scoring stage is online.
+The session was interrupted by the Chino Hills earthquake on July 29, 2008.

 Promotion

 The official website features an ARG type of gameplay system to promote the film.
 The voice previewed behind the phone in multiple trailers contacts the player, placing them in unique experiences.
 This has been called the "Eagle Eye Freefall Experience".
 While official cast listings do not list the name of the actress behind the mysterious voice featured in the film and trailers, Rosario Dawson confirmed at the Hollywood premiere that it belongs to Julianne Moore.

 Reception

 Box office

 Entertainment Weekly predicted the opening weekend could be as high as $31 million.
 The film grossed $29.1 million from 3,510 theaters in the United States and Canada, taking the number one position at the box office.
-The film went on to gross $101.4 million in the United States and Canada and $76.6 million in other territories for a worldwide total of $178 million, against a production budget of $80 million.
+The film went on to gross $101 million in the United States and Canada and $77 million in other territories for a worldwide total of $178 million, against a production budget of $80 million.